 In a competitive market, the way you present yourself can be the difference between losing and keeping a job.
 Whether it’s wearing a nice shirt to a project or even answering the phone in a pleasant and friendly manner, both can make a huge difference in the perception you’re creating for your potential customer.
 They want to know they’re hiring someone who they can trust.
 Someone who takes their job seriously.

 If you don’t have business cards, now’s a great time to start.
 Since a large portion of contractor business is word-of-mouth, it’s more important now than ever to pass out those business cards to your customer.
 Maybe offer a discount off their next service if they refer someone to you.
 You can also place your business card inside mailboxes to get an extra boost in business.

 In these uncertain times, we’re proud to say that our website is open to you 24/7, from the comfort of your favorite recliner.
-Call our lighting experts at 1-888-243-9445, Monday to Friday, from 6:30am – 6pm CT.
+Call our lighting experts at 1-888-243-9445, Monday-Thursday 6:30 AM-5:30 PM CT, Friday: 6:30am - 5:00pm CT.
 We’re happy to help you with anything from placing your order to assisting with your lighting layout.